 The geographical position of Morocco makes it the only African country with coastal exposure to both the Atlantic and the Mediterranean sea.
 Morocco is known for having the richest fish territory in the Atlantic Ocean, and the largest fish market in Africa.
 Therefore providing it with an abundant supply of fish, especially sardines, fresh and with on a very affordable budget.

 Sardines are the poor man’s food as much as they are for the rich.
 They’re an important component of the Moroccan diet, especially in coastal cities.
 In non-coastal areas you can still find them, but perhaps only on limited days.

 The most popular Moroccan recipes to prepare sardines, is fried fillets stuffed with flavoured marinade called charmoula.
 It’s a treat not miss, usually served as part of starters or alongside with fresh salads, harissa, and bread to make a complete meal.
 Another way to make sardines, which is very common in coastal cities, is simply grilling all the sardines and all with some salt and cumin when it’s ready.

 Facts about Morocco’s Eating Habits and Traditions

 So the food and popular dishes are followed by eating and its distinctive habits from one country to another.
 The following are interesting traditions and eating habits in the Moroccan culture.

-Family is one of the most important elements of everyday’s life in Morocco.
+- Family is one of the most important elements of everyday life in Morocco.
 The Moroccan family spends a lot of time together, especially around good meals cooked by the mother of the house.

 - Eating with your hands is a time-honoured tradition in Morocco.
 Only with the right hand using the thumb and first two fingers to scoop the food with a piece of bread directly from the plate.